dheideman/UCSD-RoboFishy/Documentation/Raspi Setup.md

    `dtoverlay=dwc2`
 3. Add after "rootwait" in cmdline.txt:
    `modules-load=dwc2,g_ether`
-4. Create ssh file (no extension) by typing:
+4. Create ssh file (no extension) by running the command:
    `touch ssh`
-5. In /etc/dhcpcd.conf add:
+5. In the file system, in /etc/dhcpcd.conf add:
    (More information on dhcpcd.conf below)
 ```
 interface usb0